AjayRamanathan/soc-2013-combined-selection-tool/Documentation/Modified tools.md

 The selection tool has to be one tool for three major types of selection:
 1. **Shape**
-2. **Colour**
+2. **Color**
 3. **Content**

 *Shape Selection Tool* :
 A Combination of Rectangle & Ellipse Selection Tool and few new tools

-*Colour Selection Tool* :
+*Color Selection Tool* :
-It combines Select by Colour and Fuzzy Select; and includes Multiple colour selection thus it can puesdo for Foreground Select
+It combines Select by Color and Fuzzy Select; and includes Multiple color selection thus it can puesdo for Foreground Select

 *Path Selection Tool* :
 It combines both magnetic and free select tool, and also implements free polygon tool.